NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 - The [Stack Layout](http://docs.nativescript.org/ApiReference/ui/layouts/stack-layout/HOW-TO.html) lets you stack child UI elements either vertically or horizontally.
 - The [Wrap Layout](http://docs.nativescript.org/ApiReference/ui/layouts/wrap-layout/HOW-TO.html) lets child UI elements flow from one row or column to the next when space is filled.

-For your login screen, all you need is a simple `<stack-layout>` to stack the UI elements on top of each other.
+For your login screen, all you need is a simple `<StackLayout>` to stack the UI elements on top of each other.
 In later sections, you'll use some of the more advanced layouts.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a stack layout to the login screen